Competing Topological Orders in the nu=12/5 Quantum Hall State

+In view of this, it is likely that physical effects not yet taken into account will play an important role in determining which state is actually favored and experimentally realized.
+In a first attempt to include some of these effects, we have modeled the system for finite well width $d$ by using pseudopotentials for an infinite square well in the spherical geometry.
+Results for the $N_{e}\rightarrow\infty$ extrapolation of the $\nu=12/5$ Coulomb ground-state energies with $S=2$ and $-2$ for well width $d=1,\ldots,3$ (measured in units of $\ell_{0}^{\prime}$) from system sizes $N_e=8,\ldots,16$ are given in Table~\ref{table-gse}.
+The $S=2$ and $S=-2$ extrapolated energies are always within extrapolation errors of each other, again demonstrating the close competition of the BS and $\overline{\text{RR}}$ states.
+Clearly, further numerical studies including Landau level mixing, spin, and a treatment of layer thickness that enlarges the Hilbert space with vertically excited subbands are desirable, but beyond the scope of this paper.

-Another way to more directly compare different states of the same filling fraction is to examine them on the torus, where all states trivially have zero shift.
-The numerical work in Ref.~\cite{Rezayi09a} examined a particle-hole symmetric system at $\nu=13/5$ for $N_{e}=15$ and $18$.
-The results exhibited ground-state degeneracy on the torus that agrees with the $\overline{\text{HH}}$ state for most of the parameter space, and best agrees with the RR state in a small region near the Coulomb point.
-However, the gap is not so large in this region, and close inspection of the numerics also reveals low lying states that may be identified as $\overline{\text{BS}}$ ground-states~\cite{Rezayi-private}.
-This again indicates it is likely that the inclusion of important physical effects will be significant in determining which state is actually energetically favored.
-Furthermore, no scaling analysis was carried out in Ref.~\cite{Rezayi09a}, so, as we have shown on the sphere, it is still unclear which will be favored in the thermodynamic limit.
+Another way to more directly compare different states of the same filling fraction is to examine them on the torus, where there is no shift.
+This was done in~\cite{Rezayi09a} for a particle-hole symmetric system at $\nu=13/5$ for $N_{e}=15$ and $18$.
+The results exhibit ground-state degeneracy on the torus that agrees with the $\overline{\text{HH}}$ state for most of the parameter space, and best agrees with the RR state in a small region near the Coulomb point.
+However, the gap is not large in this region, and close inspection reveals low lying states that may be identified as $\overline{\text{BS}}$ ground-states~\cite{Rezayi-private}.
+This again indicates that the inclusion of additional important physical effects may be significant in determining which state is actually energetically favored.
+Furthermore, no scaling analysis was carried out in~\cite{Rezayi09a}, so its prediction for the thermodynamic limit is unclear and a large $N_e$ level crossing in favor of another candidate is not ruled out.